-i) 2D HeLa :Publicly accessible 2D HeLa [44] is used in this paper.
-The dataset contains fluorescence microscopic images of HeLa cells maculated with different fluorescent dyes as per the specification of the various organelles present in the dataset.
-It contains 10 distinct organelles given in the table below with a detailed description like the total number of classes in the dataset and the number of samples presents per class.
-Table 1: 2-D HeLa dataset description
+2D HeLa: Publicly accessible 2D HeLa [39] is used in this paper.
+The dataset contains fluorescence microscopic images of HeLa cells maculated with different fluorescent dyes as per the specification of the various organelles present in the data-set.
+It contains 10 distinct organelles given in the table below with a detailed description like the total number of classes in the dataset and the number of samples presents per class depicted in Table I and sample snapshot of data-set is given in the figure 12.

+TABLE I. Description of 2D Hela Data-set

-S. No. Class 2-D heLa dataset
+S. No. Class Number of Samples

 1 Actin-Filaments 90

 2 Endosome 84

 3 ER 86

 4 Golgi 87

 5 Giantin 85

-6 Golgi-GPP1308Lysome 91
+6 Golgi- GPP1308Lysome 91

 7 Microtubules 73

 8 Mitochondria 80

 9 Nucleolus 87

 10 Nucleus 62

-• Total 862
+TOTAL 862